prairie smoke

 - Is prairie smoke good for the Colorado Front Range?

-- Yes. prairie smoke is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, prairie smoke is a well-suited perennial for Colorado's Front Range.

 - How big does prairie smoke get?